joethezombie/Amiga-1000-Rejuvenator/README.txt

 I will continue my efforts as time allows with more hardware study, memory mapping, and signaling.
-Greg Tibbs mentioned in an interview that he only used the PALs to provide the equations in Gary, as Commodore would not source them that chip.
+Greg Tibbs mentioned in an interview that he only used the PALs to provide the equations taken from Gary, as Commodore would not source them that chip.
 I can't help but feel the answer is looking us right in the face-- something I'm not just seeing...
 Anyway, I digress.